AnaCascante/countdown-/README.md

 # countdown-
-This is a count down for the rest of my studies, finishing in June! 🥳
+This is a count down page, to add several countdowns.
+Still not finished

 # Netlify: